Italy stops 35 migrants from getting off rescue ship in port

 While the humanitarian-run boats are being denied a safe port, thousands of migrants have reached Italian shores over the last week, either on their own in fishing boats or after being rescued at sea by Italian authorities.
 They account for 85% of all arrivals, according to the government.

 Colleen Barry reported from Milan.
+Emily Schultheis contributed from Berlin.

 Follow AP’s coverage of global migration at https://apnews.com/hub/migration